When was Woodrow Wilson born?

-As with the Second World War, the United States was one of the last to announce its involvement and add support to Allies in Europe.
-Wilson became keener to get involved after Germany resumed attacks on merchant ships, but still wanted to take on a peaceful role, to begin with, rather than to send troops.
+As with the Second World War, the United States was one of the last to announce its involvement and support Allies in Europe.
+Wilson became keener to get involved after Germany resumed attacks on merchant ships but still wanted to take on a peaceful role, to begin with, rather than to send troops.

-The Four Nations and the Treaty of Versailles.
+The Four Nations and Treaty of Versailles.

-Wilson gave a speech to Congress on January 8th, 1918 where he outlined a series of important principles for peace within Europe.
+Wilson gave a speech to Congress on January 8th, 1918, where he outlined a series of important principles for peace within Europe.
 This speech would be known as the fourteen points.
 It was a clear set of ideas on how the Allies of the Big Four should move forward.

 At the time, the other three leaders were skeptical of the practicality of the measures.
-The last of Wilson’s 14 points with the notion that there had to be a “general association nations” with “the purpose of affording mutual guarantees of political independence and territorial integrity”.
+The last of Wilson’s 14 points with the notion that there had to be a “general association nations” with “the purpose of affording mutual guarantees of political independence and territorial integrity.”
 Following the end of the war, the League of Nations was created.

-Wilson and the homefront.
+Wilson and the homefront

-Woodrow Wilson’s other foreign policies and the move away from colonization.
+Woodrow Wilson’s other foreign policies and the move away from colonization

 On the other hand, there was the decision to acquire the Danish West Indies and claim those as the new United States Virgin Islands.
 This also occurred in 1916.

-Vetoing the Immigration Act of 1917.
+Vetoing the Immigration Act of 1917

 Wilson would also go on to veto the Immigration Act of 1917.
-The act was designed to restrict immigration from Eastern and Southern Europe, over fears of too many unskilled migrants coming into the country.
+The act was designed to restrict immigration from Eastern and Southern Europe over fears of too many unskilled migrants coming into the country.
 The law meant that these migrants would have to pass literacy tests to proceed with the process.

 Woodrow Wilson’s domestic policies in pre-war America.

-While many of the major accomplishments and proposals related to America’s place on the world stage, there was also plenty going on at home during Wilson’s two terms.
+While many of the significant accomplishments and proposals related to America’s place on the world stage, there was also plenty going on at home during Wilson’s two terms.
 Two major amendments were passed during this administration.
 The second would happen late into the presidency as Wilson dealt with women’s rights.
 The first would become one of the most controversial.

-The 18th amendment.
+The 18th Amendment

 The 18th Amendment saw the acceptance of the Volstead Act and the signing of Prohibition into law.
 It was now illegal to make or sell alcohol for personal or recreational consumption.
 The law also forbade importation or transportation.
 There were mixed responses to the law.
 Wilson himself had vetoed the bill but was overruled by Congress.
 Those close to growing temperance movements would support the bill.
-Of course, the act was soon repealed via the ratification of the 21st Amendment in 1933 by Franklin D. Roosevelt.
+But, of course, the act was soon repealed via the ratification of the 21st Amendment in 1933 by Franklin D. Roosevelt.

 The New Freedom.

-Woodrow Wilson and equal rights.
+Woodrow Wilson and equal rights